-- Keep at cool temperatures to avoid exposing samples to stress conditions. - Transport samples to the diagnostic laboratory as soon as possible, before the plant tissues deteriorate.
-It is important to make sure that the samples will not be received by the laboratory on a non-working day, and to inform the laboratory of when they are likely to arrive. - Samples should be sent to the laboratory as soon as possible after collecting.
+- place samples in a closed container (e.g. plastic sealable bags, etc.) - keep at cool temperatures to avoid exposing samples to stress conditions - transport samples to the diagnostic laboratory as soon as possible, before the plant tissues deteriorate; it is important to make sure that the samples will not be received by the laboratory during a day off, and to inform the laboratory in advance that the sample(s) will be sent.